The Spin Stops Here!

 For some strange reason Ben-Haim gives Info-Gap the authority to treat α as a decision variable, but withholds it from Maximin, by insisting that in the framework of a Maximin model this quantity must be fixed in advance.

-Since Ben-Haim is aware of these facts, it is astonishing that he continues to propagates misguided arguments about the Info-Gap/Maximin disconnection (eg. A series of Six Lectures on Info-Gap Theory: Decisions Under Severe Uncertainty, Université De Franche-Comté, Besançon, France, October, November, 2008, see abstract;).
+And so, clinging to these misconceptions, Ben-Haim continues to argue the Info-Gap/Maximin disconnection (eg. A series of Six Lectures on Info-Gap Theory: Decisions Under Severe Uncertainty, Université De Franche-Comté, Besançon, France, October, November, 2008, see abstract;).

 The latest version of Ben-Haim's spin on this simple technical matter is this paragraph, taken from the program of the